equinor/appsec-fundamentals-secret-scanning/ex-05/readme.md

     ```shell
     pre-commit install
     ```
-- Open the terminal session that is running `ex-05/src`
+- Go back to the terminal session that is running `ex-05/src`
 - Add the `secret.txt` file to git, and commit to git history
     ```shell
     git add secret.txt